Why do so many businesses choose QuickBooks Online as their accounting software? Check out these six benefits of QuickBooks Online for startups.

-"When do I have to file my business taxes?" you say?
-Did you know that different kinds of startups have different filing deadlines?
+"When do I have to file my business taxes?" you ask?
+Different types of business have different filing deadlines.
 So, how you formed your startup will help you mark the appropriate date on your calendar and allow you time to start gathering your materials.
 Here are your deadlines:

 It's important not to take these dates lightly.
 Who wants the government coming after them?
 But, perhaps more to the point, you'll be penalized 5% of the taxes you owe for every month you're late.

 Worst of all, that can be compounded by a whopping 25% of the taxes you owe.
 If things progress to 60 days after the filing date, the minimum penalty will be either $210 or 100% of the taxes you owe.

 Before you start gathering your financial records, it's important to align yourself with the right tax forms.
 Each form will give you a better understanding of the direction you need to take.